JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/XXXXXX-Zymo-SwitchFree.md

 XXXXXXXXX

+- Thaw PolyA R1 Reagent and R2 Reagent on ice
 - Prepare samples to correct volume in strip tubes
 - Add 5 uL of PolyA R1 Reagent to each sample
 - Mix by pipetting and centrifuge briefly